Forty Guns: Production

-Fuller uses every opportunity to show off the widescreen format while employing extensive use of close-ups and one of the longest tracking shots ever done at Fox’s studio at that time – over three minutes long.
+During pre-production the title of the film was Woman With A Whip.
+Fuller uses every opportunity to show off the widescreen format while employing extensive use of close-ups and one of the longest tracking shots ever done at Fox's studio at that time – over five minutes long.

-Harry Sukman composed the score and conducted it as well.
+Harry Sukman composed and conducted the score.
 Jidge Carroll sings two songs onscreen in the film, the theme song titled "High Ridin' Woman," written by Harold Adamson and Harry Sukman; and "God Has His Arms Around Me," written by Victor Young and Harold Adamson.
 Both songs were later recorded by the western singing group, The Sons of the Pioneers, and released on their single for RCA (RCA 47-7079) on November 1, 1957.

 Fuller later repeatedly claimed that the ending he wanted involved Griff killing Jessica to get Brockie and the studio overruled him.
-The available script copies, written by Fuller, have the same ending as the film, so there is no way to independently confirm this, but it's considered likely Fuller meant what he said, and went along with the studio heads so the film could get made.
+The available script copies, written by Fuller, have the same ending as the film.

-Reception
+Reception and legacy

 The film has received critical acclaim from modern day critics.
-Rotten Tomatoes gives a score of 90% based on 20 reviews, with an average score of 8/10.
+Rotten Tomatoes gives a score of 86% based on 21 reviews, with an average score of 7.9/10.

+Jonathan Rosenbaum hailed it in 2007 as "probably the best and craziest" of Fuller's westerns, "the feature that fully announces his talent as an avant-garde filmmaker, even in this unlikeliest of genres...if you've ever wondered why Godard and other French New Wave directors deify Fuller, this movie explains it all."
+Richard Brody also championed the film, writing that "Fuller's hardboiled 1957 Western serves up doomed love and sudden death with dramatic richness...in Fuller's progressive view, the closing frontier made the hired gun obsolete.
+Despite the poetic bursts of violence in Fuller's signature shock images, the hero knows that the land will soon belong to the sedate townsfolk on whose behalf he honorably plies his loathsome trade."